BepInEx/bepinex-docs/articles/user_guide/troubleshooting.md

 Method = .cctor
 ```

-Future versions of BepInEx should automate the process of setting an early
+Future versions of BepInEx should automate the process of setting an early enough entry point.
-enough entrypoint.

 ## Unity 4 and older